 People sense your strength of character and burgeoning wisdom and find you a source of comfort and calmness — then very quickly unload their problems on you.

 What they (usually) don't realize is how much this affects you, because you're not used to the emotional chaos and issues your heart and mind are now trying to wrap themselves around.
 It's all the worse because the people who are most effective at unraveling you (family and friends) are also the people who are the most likely to dump on you.

 The hard truth, though, is that you get dumped on because you allow yourself to be dumped on.
 To be fair, you allow yourself to be dumped on because the dumper gets through to the best part of you — the part that wants to help and knows how to solve problems.
 In most cases, you allow yourself to be dumped on because you think you can influence them when in fact you can't.
 I'll explain...

 The Circles of Life

-The graphic above is popular in the personal development niche and amongst life choices.
-It became popular through Stephen Covey’s First Things First, as it helps people prioritize their efforts on those things they have the most control.
-I’ll briefly run through the circles, as it’s important when thinking about why you get dumped on.
+The graphic above is popular in the personal development niche and in the process of making life choices.
+It became popular through Stephen Covey's First Things First, as it helps people prioritize their efforts on those things they have the most control.
+I'll briefly run through the circles, as it's important when thinking about why you get dumped on.

 The Circle of Concern